by Dennis E. Power

 Despite its flaws Thrush used the dirigible to help Thrush's side win a revolution in a small Central American country, San Sebastian.
 However, the intrepid UNCLE agents triumphed and re-captured the dirigible and the technology, rescuing Dr. Morthley and Kerry Griffin.
 Napoleon recommended to Mr. Waverley that the technology be used to help *their* side win the revolution.
 However the flaws of the OTSMOD were considered to outweigh its practical uses and the idea is shelved.

-Despite their breeding, charm and intelligence the Uncle agents accepted without question that Kerry Griffin was a mere girl friday to Dr. Morthley.
-(2)
+In this pre-feminism, patronymic era the Uncle agents accepted without question that Kerry Griffin was a mere girl friday to Dr. Morthley.[7]

 In the Star Trek timelines The OTSMOD sounds very similar to the Star Trek cloaking device, with the difference that on Star Trek, one can see outside of the cloak.

-Kerry continued to work on the invisibility project even after Dr. Morthley died in the early 70's.
-She received government grants to continue her research; she was later to find out that it was the military doing so.
-She hired an assistant who was a brilliant as her, Daniel Westin, from Britain.
-Even though he bore an uncanny resemblance to one of the two UNCLE agents that had rescued her, Westin insisted that there was no connection and as far as he knew no familial relationship between the Westins and Kuraykin's.
+Kerry continued to work on the principles behind the OTSMOD device even after Dr. Morthley died in the early 1970.
+Rather than working on invisibility she worked on a method to convert matter to energy and vice versa.
+She joined the Klae Group, a think tank devoted to pure scientific research.
+She was partnered with a man who was as brilliant as her, Daniel Westin, from Britain.
+Even though he bore an uncanny resemblance to one of the two UNCLE agents that had rescued her, Westin insisted that there was no connection, and as far as he knew, no familial relationship between the Westins and Kuraykin's.

 (It may look like Ilya Kuryakin but it is not).